frezaeix/3D_Object_Detection/README.md

 #### [3DIoUMatch CVPR'21](https://openaccess.thecvf.com/content/CVPR2021/papers/Wang_3DIoUMatch_Leveraging_IoU_Prediction_for_Semi-Supervised_3D_Object_Detection_CVPR_2021_paper.pdf)

 1. using votenet and pvrcnn
+2. In the pretraining phase the authors train a votenet with same losses plus a 3d IoU loss on the labeled set.
-2. using IoU estimation
+4. using IoU estimation
-3. student teacher model and adapt an EMA teacher
+5. student teacher model and adapt an EMA teacher
-4. using asymetric data augmentation and pseudo label filtering
+6. using asymetric data augmentation and pseudo label filtering

 #
 ## 3D DA, UDA